omnipy.shared.enums.display

 Bases: LiteralEnum[str]

-Supported libraries for pretty printing of various data structures.
+Supported libraries for pretty printing various data structures.

 Comparison of RICH and DEVTOOLS for Python structures: the outputs are